 - Must have two years' documented (NCOERs) section chief experience in feeder MOS (not waiverable).

 - The majority of NCOERs must reflect outstanding and exceptional duty performance ratings noted with "Among the Best" ratings by the rater and "Successful" and "Superior" ratings by the senior rater.

 - Must be fully deployable, able to meet all physical requirements in accordance with AR 40-501, be able to take and pass an approved APFT in accordance with FM 21-20, and meet height/weight standards in accordance with AR 600-9.

 - Must have a written endorsement letter (LOR) from an interview with a CW2-CW5.
 Active Duty candidates must receive their LOR from a 131A who is currently on Active Duty (not waiverable).

 *Any prerequisite not met will require a prerequisite waiver in writing to proponent.
 Be advised that submitting a prerequisite waiver does not constitute automatic approval.

-- Complete the following correspondence courses on Doctrine Networked Education & Training (DOCNET): All Intelligence, Operations, and Joint & Planning courses
+- Complete the following correspondence courses on Doctrine Networked Education and Training (DOCNET): all intelligence, operations, and joint and planning courses.

-Note: All selectees will attend the 30 weeks WOBC at Fort Sill, OK.
+NOTE: All selectees will attend the 30-week WOBC at Fort Sill, OK.